joaopfonseca/business-cases-21-22/BC1_customer_segmentation/README.md

 1. Explore the data and identify the variables that should be used to segment customers.
 2. Identify customer segments
-    * Justify the number of clusters you chose (taking in consideration the business use).
+3. Justify the number of clusters you chose (taking in consideration the business use).
-    * Use dimensionality reduction techniques to speed-up model development (don't forget you should be able to interpret and explain your results to non-technical managers).
+4. Explain the clusters found.
-3. Suggest business applications for the findings.
+5. Suggest business applications for the findings.